 To get good clamping pressure all around the back, the body mold is now put to use again.
-By adding screws or eye hooks around the edges of the of the plywood, you can use the rubber clamping band included with your kit.
+By adding screw eyes or hooks around the edges of the of the plywood, you can use the rubber clamping band included with your kit.
 If your clamping band is an unbroken loop, cut it to make it one long strip.

 Tie the end of the clamping band and stretch it tightly over the body to the opposite corner.
 Continue strapping from corner to corner until the back is clamped under a web of rubber bands.
-Tie off the end to one of the screw eyes if using eyelets or a screw.
+Tie off the end to one of the screw eyes.
 Try this as a dry run.